They may not have wands or spells, but William & Mary students make magic happen every summer through Camp Kesem.

 Weather along the banks of the Chesapeake Bay can change overnight.
 One day you're enjoying warm sand between your toes and the fragrant hint of coconut in your SPF 45.
 The next day you're digging out your rain gear and hoping that the power will stay on.

-Seeing a bald eagle is a thrill that never wears thin and some of the best places on the East Coast to see our national bird are within a few minutes drive of William and Mary's campus.
+Seeing a bald eagle is a thrill that never wears thin and some of the best places on the East Coast to see our national bird are within a few minutes drive of William & Mary's campus.